aosabook/500lines/template-engine/template-engine.markdown

 * Custom tags
 * Automatic escaping
 * Arguments to filters
-* Complex logic like elif and for/else
+* Complex conditional logic like else and elif
 * Loops with more than one loop variable
 * Whitespace control